SUVX24-Chas-IoT-Team-7/wateringbuddy/docs/manual.md

 The Arduino will handle most of the tasks by itself but there are a few things the user has control over.
 Such as:

-- How moist the soil should be.
+- How moist the optimal soil should be.
-- How much light the plant should recieve.

 ### LEDs